Social Media: The New Public Square?

 Regulation Station: Should We?
 If So, How?

 Below are select commentaries featuring additional opinions on the issue.
-When reading, identify the author’s key arguments and how their perspective addresses social media issues more broadly—while at first glance the pieces below may seem strictly for or against social media (free speech, regulation, censorship), the points made by each author are more nuanced.
+When reading, identify the author’s key arguments and how their perspective addresses social media issues more broadly.

 Discussion Questions

-4. Is “community governance” sufficient to address content issues on scales as large as Facebook, Twitter, or TikTok?
-How might such an approach aid or limit Free Speech compared to what users currently do on social media sites with reporting, flagging, and other complaints?
+3. Is “community governance” sufficient to address content issues on scales as large as Facebook, Twitter, or TikTok?
+How might such an approach aid or limit free speech compared to what users currently do on social media sites with reporting, flagging, and other complaints?

-7. What lessons should we take away from how other countries are attempting to regulate social media platforms?
-And how do we deal with the fact that Free Speech rules online cross borders?
+6. What lessons should Americans take away from how other countries are attempting to regulate social media platforms?
+And how does one deal with the fact that online Free Speech rules cross borders?

-8. Do you agree that the First Amendment was intended to “protect the process of self-government”?
+7. Do you agree that the First Amendment was intended to “protect the process of self-government,” as suggested by Jameel Jaffer, executive director of the Knight First Amendment Institute at Columbia University?
 Would regulating social media hinder or help that goal?

 Activity